 As social media becomes a larger part of the marketing world and new trends, new technology and new ways of reaching audiences emerge, companies need to find the most cost-effective ways to take advantage of that medium to reach their market.
 Social media has introduced the idea that brands can reach a broad audience easily.
-However, since all brands can do it, the more competition and the more expensive social media advertising has become.
+However, since all brands can do it, competition and advertising costs are on the rise.

 That being said – how can marketers avoid traps that are wasting precious marketing budgets?

 It can be tough to see a direct result from marketing and can often cost a lot of money if it is done carelessly and ineffectively.
 Here are some of the traps that marketers fall into that can kill their effectiveness and drain their marketing budgets.

 Trap 1: Creating a plan and not sticking to it

 The old saying, “ He can talk the talk, but doesn’t walk the walk,” applies here.
 Creating multiple plans and social media calendars basically just outlines content that doesn’t have any value.
 Plans and social media calendars can be very effective if you do them once and then actually execute them.
 But if you are constantly coming up with different plans because your boss is nervous and wants to see exactly what you are posting and when, then it simply won’t work.

 Creating multiple plans requires a lot of hours to build and organize.
 Then, once they are looked over, they are often discarded.
 The plans may be followed for a little while until the busy-ness sets in.
 Then, they become a hassle and the idea of following a strategy seems like an impossible task.
 Often, that results in marketing that becomes random posting without thought behind it.

 How to get away from ineffective plans?